nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
 Teacher requests to find by address without providing any query.
     - 1a1.
-Teacher’s Pet displays the normal ordering of students.
+Teacher’s Pet displays invalid command format message.

       Use case ends.